Rakesh-Seenu/Hush-Hush-Recruiter/README.md

 # Hush-Hush-Recruiter

-Hush-Hush-Recruiter is an automated recruitment tool written in Python 3 that streamlines the entire process of selecting potential candidates for Doodle firm.
+Hush-Hush-Recruiter is an automated recruitment tool that streamlines the entire process of selecting potential candidates for Doodle firm.
 This secretive process automates the selection analysis and sends an email to a candidate if they are selected for a potential role at Doodle.

 ## Features